h2oai/nitro/py/README.template.md

 ## Differences from H<sub>2</sub>O Wave

-**TL;DR:** Use Wave for building visualization-heavy analytical dashboards.
+**TL;DR:** Use [Wave](https://wave.h2o.ai/) for building visualization-heavy analytical dashboards.
 For everything else, use Nitro.

 - **Deployment.** Nitro is a library, not a server.
-It's a heavily stripped-down version of Wave with a simpler, different API, designed for integration with existing web frameworks.
+It's a heavily stripped-down version of [Wave](https://wave.h2o.ai/) with a different, simpler API, designed for integration with existing web frameworks.
 - **Content Management.** Wave is capable of storing and broadcasting content and data, making it simple to build dashboards without having to deal with data management.
 Nitro has no such features.
 - **API.** Wave's API is *dashboard-oriented*, and has several features that make it easy to develop and deploy